campbehr/campbehr/README.md

 ## Looking for 🔭

-Right now I'm looking to join a company that would allow me to grow as a developer and collaborate with a team.
+Right now I'm looking to join a company that will challenge me and allow me to grow as a developer and collaborate with a team.

 ## Technologies & Tools 🔨